Transgender Athletes: Challenges Faced and Considerations for Clinical Work and Support

 Otherwise, you can register for access to the archive.

 Keep your confirmation email(s) as CEU documentation for AASP webinars and virtual conferences.

 Weston Durham, MS, LPC, Oklahoma State University

-Emma Kraus, EdM, Boston University
+Aidan Kraus, EdM, Boston University

 This webinar will review the historical notions of fair play in sport and the resulting creation of gender verification to prevent unfair competitive advantages - all to provide context to present-day challenges for transgender athletes within the binary nature of sport participation.
 In particular, transgender women experience more difficulty with competing in the sport aligning with their gender identity than transmen.

 Policies for participation at the collegiate and Olympic levels will be highlighted.
 Information about state and federal protections (or lack thereof) will also be shared and how that impacts athletes in higher education and professional settings.
 Suggestions for systemic support and policy development will be discussed.
 Finally, an overview of best practices for psychological practice with transgender and gender nonconforming individuals will be provided.